ETHreds/alx-low_level_programming/0x02-functions_nested_loops/README.md

-Diving into nested loops and creating header files  for a multiple programs to cret custom functions to invoke.
+Mini projects to illusrate how we use loops and also nest them to male them more powerful

+WE also create a header file to store prototypes to our funtions